whistlegraph/aesthetic-computer/README.txt

  - [x] Have local requests use the user bucket directly.

 *** Mintable Paintings ***
+  - [] Hook it all up to a marketplace instance?
   - [] Everyone should be able to mint?
     - [] Add mint button in playback corner?

 *** General Brush Notes ***
   - [] Make sure `left`, `right`, `flip` and `flop` are all added to